Choptank Formation

 Fossiliferous geologic formation in Virginia and Maryland, U.S.

 The Choptank Formation is a geologic formation in Virginia and Maryland.
-It preserves fossils dating from the Miocene epoch of the Neogene period.
+It preserves fossils dating from the mid-late Miocene of the Neogene period, from the latest Langhian to the early Tortonian (13.9 to 11 million years ago).

 Fossils

 The Choptank Formation is extremely fossiliferous.
 Some of the fossil species represented include the following: